throughnothing/Panky/README.md

 For each config value that you wish to set.

+Once all of that is set up, you can deploy the app using:

+    $ git push heroku master

+This will deploy your app code, install all dependencies, and run it.

 # USAGE

 Once configured and setup, [Panky](http://search.cpan.org/perldoc?Panky) is mostly interacted with via chat